- 1 WHAT IS HAZOP?

 - Check the safety of a design.

-Improve safety of existing facility.
+- Improve the safety of the existing facility.

 - Define specific consequence to be considered e.g.